Today I would like to show you some of my personal work in a picture gallery of my mini treehouse.

 Now I need to start working on the kitchen.
-I am already full of ideas, the only thing is getting to it again that is the hardest part.
+I am already full of ideas, the only thing is getting to it again which is the hardest part.
 Do you recognize the feeling? 😉

-I have always wanted to make a treehouse with a real branch and I found one that suited my needs in the woods, as you can see in the first picture.
+I have always wanted to make a treehouse with a real branch and I found one that suited my needs in the woods, as you can see in the first pictures.
 Then I made a platform where the rest of the house is built on.

 Everything starts with the craft table saw and making wooden beams for your mini treehouse, in the good old-fashioned way!

 To make the walls, I used architect paper and glued them to the beams with Tacky glue, thé glue most used by miniaturists.